-New Mexico Music Commission Strategic Plans
+New Mexico Music Commission Strategic Plan

-The 2016-2018 Strategic Plan was unanimously adopted by the New Mexico Music Commission at their January 11, 2016 public meeting in Santa Fe.
-The purpose of the plan is to advance, in a carefully considered and coordinated manner, the opportunities for music to further benefit the state’s citizens, the economy and education goals, as well as enabling New Mexico musicians working in all genres to have a healthy and thriving environment in which to create and be recognized for their efforts.
-This will be accomplished through a pattern of promotion, events, identifying and supplementing existing programs and through working with others in the state’s agencies and the private sector.
+The purpose of the music commission’s three-year strategic plan was to identify opportunities for the commission to further benefit the state’s citizens, its economy, and education community, and enable New Mexico musicians working in all genres to have a healthy and thriving environment in which to create and be recognized for their efforts.
+The plan identified promotion strategies and event opportunities and sought to supplement existing programs through collaboration with state agencies and the private sector.

 - Music Awareness & Advocacy (media partnerships, outreach, legislative support)

 - Music Industry Clearinghouse (statewide listing of events, venues, businesses)

 - Events & Activities (ART2ART, cultural collaborative, signature event)